Hank Thompson (musician): Life

 Born in Waco, Texas, United States, Thompson was interested in music from an early age, and won several amateur harmonica contests.
 He decided to pursue his musical talent after serving in the United States Navy in World War II as a radioman and studying electrical engineering at Princeton University before his discharge.
 He had intended to continue those studies on the GI Bill following his 1946 discharge, and return to Waco.
 Later that year, after having regional hits with his first single "Whoa Sailor" for Globe Records, Dallas (Globe 124) and almost simultaneously "California Women" for another Dallas label (Blue Bonnet 123), he chose to pursue a full-time musical career.

-1952 brought his first number-one single, "The Wild Side of Life", which contained the memorable line, "I didn't know God made honky-tonk angels".
+In 1952, he brought his first number-one single, "The Wild Side of Life", which contained the memorable line, "I didn't know God made honky-tonk angels".
 (This line inspired songwriter J. D. "Jay" Miller to write the 1952 answer song "It Wasn't God Who Made Honky Tonk Angels", which became the first hit single for pioneer female country vocalist Kitty Wells.)
 Other hits for Thompson followed in quick succession in the 1950s and 1960s.

-Thompson began singing in a plaintive honky-tonk style similar to that of Ernest Tubb, but, desiring to secure more engagements in the dance halls of the Southwest, he reconfigured his band, the Brazos Valley Boys, to play a "light" version of the Western swing sound that Bob Wills and others made famous, emphasizing the dance beat and meticulous arrangements.
+Thompson began singing in a plaintive honky-tonk style similar to that of Ernest Tubb, but desiring to secure more engagements in the dance halls of the Southwest, he reconfigured his band, the Brazos Valley Boys, to play a "light" version of the Western swing sound that Bob Wills and others made famous, emphasizing the dance beat and meticulous arrangements.

 From 1947 to 1964, he recorded for Capitol Records, then joined Warner Bros.
 Records, where he remained from 1966 through 1967.
 From 1968 through 1980, he recorded for Dot Records and its successors, ABC Dot and MCA Records.
 In 1997, Thompson released Hank Thompson and Friends, a collection of solo tracks and duets with some of country music's most popular performers.
 In 2000, he released a new album, Seven Decades, on the Hightone label.
 The title reflected his recording history from the 1940s to 2000s.

 Thompson was elected to the Country Music Hall of Fame in 1989, and was inducted into the Nashville Songwriters Hall of Fame in 1997.
 He continued touring throughout the U.S. until shortly before he became ill.
 Often, he worked with a reconstituted version of the Brazos Valley Boys that included a few original members.